Proanthocyanidins Market Size and Share

 Proanthocyanidins Market Analysis by Mordor Intelligence

-The global proanthocyanidins market reached USD 354.10 million in 2025 and is expected to grow to USD 521.50 million by 2030, at a compound annual growth rate (CAGR) of 8.05%.
+The global proanthocyanidins market size was valued at USD 354.10 million in 2025 and estimated to grow from USD 381.04 million in 2026 to reach USD 549.58 million by 2031, at a CAGR of 7.61% during the forecast period (2026-2031).
 Increasing regulatory restrictions on synthetic antioxidants and a growing consumer preference for natural, clean-label botanical ingredients are driving this growth.
 Consumers are increasingly seeking products with minimal artificial additives, aligning with the clean-label trend.
 Additionally, rising awareness of the health benefits of proanthocyanidins, such as their antioxidant and anti-inflammatory properties, their diverse applications in the food, pharmaceutical, and cosmetic industries, and ongoing research and development activities to enhance their functionality and bioavailability further support the market expansion.
 The FDA's 2024 approval of grape seed extract containing oligomeric proanthocyanidins as a supplemental ingredient, with a recommended maximum daily intake of 100 mg proanthocyanidins, signals regulatory confidence in these compounds' safety profile, according to the Health Canada data[1]Source: Health Canada, "Modification to the List of permitted supplemental ingredients to enable the use of grape seed extract", canada.ca.

 Key Report Takeaways